AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/integrating/integration-adobe-target-ims.md

    ![Seleccione perfiles de producto y guarde la API configurada](assets/integration-target-ims-16.png)

-1. La creación se confirma.
+1. La creación se ha confirmado.

 <!--
 1. The creation is confirmed, you can now **Continue to integration details**; these are needed for [Completing the IMS Configuration in AEM](#completing-the-ims-configuration-in-aem).